 You’ll practice administering safe, effective, and immediate lifesaving measures using advanced emergency equipment.
 You’ll practice giving assistance in remote areas utilizing medical teleconsultation.
 You’ll do so while maintaining personal protection as well.

 The GWO Basic Technical Training (BTT) course is the standard for technical work in wind turbine generators.
-Tech Safety Lines has partnered with UK based 1StopWind to offer our clients a premiere BTT experience with state of the art equipment and technical leadership.
+Tech Safety Lines offers our clients a premiere BTT experience with state of the art equipment and technical leadership.
 Our BTT equipment, designed in Denmark, consists of 3 stands combining the full scope of all GWO BTT modules.